 Another thing I do to help with the trash and I feel is part of recycling (the 'reduce' part of the 3 R's) is I pay almost all of my bills online and for most of them I receive 'e-bills'.
 This means I pay all of my bills through my bank's website and most of the companies send me a bill through my e-mail and I pay it directly online without receiving any paper statements at all.
 I can still look up all transactions or billing so I am not missing out on anything.
 I can see EXACTLY how much money I have in my checking account, which checks have cleared, and what bills I need to pay and when.
 It has helped keep me more organize and think of how much paper I have cut back by (1) not getting bills mailed to me and (2) not mailing them back for them to dispose of!

-I try to make a difference in my workplace as well.
+For those bills I do still get (but can still pay online - they just don't offer the e-bill services) I keep a basket next to my computer -I try to make a difference in my workplace as well.
 As I mentioned before, I am a teacher and this year our school started buying plastic milk bottles for school lunches instead of the cardboard cartons we all grew up with.
 I became very upset at the amount of plastic that was being thrown away in our school every day (we have more than 800 students and many students buy extra milks!).
 I taught my kids how to recycle their bottles and we kept a designated recycling container in our classroom and I would take it down the street to the center whenever it got full - it was on my way home and too me a whole extra 2 minutes to do that.
 Some of the other teachers followed suit and to my relief, our school took a positive step forward and now has recycling containers in the cafeteria!
 Yea school!
 I am so proud of you ;)

 So, there you have it - the 3 R's in the Morrison household - Reduce, Reuse, and most importantly Recycle!